There are many cute phrases that describe people who read. They include:

 - Leaders are readers.

-Personally, I find reading to be a crucial part of my personal growth.
-When I read, I get the mental stimulation I need to generate new ideas, be creative or innovative, plus it also improves my vocabulary and my writing skills.
-If I am not reading regularly, I feel stagnant.
+Reading is a crucial part of my personal growth.
+When I read, I get the mental stimulation I need to generate new ideas, be creative or innovative, and it also improves my vocabulary and my writing skills.
+If I’m not reading regularly, I feel stagnant.

 The challenge is finding time to read, which I know many busy entrepreneurs can relate to.
 The good news is there are many choices available now to consume books.
 While we still have physical books, digital and audio books are now the preferred choices for most readers.